sleepjie/Valanar/Valanar Superdocument.md

 Investigators have tried to trace the supply of these materials, particularly focusing on the origin of the House’s opulent daggers, swords, and armour, as well as the rare potions or magical items found on captured members.
 Merchants and blacksmiths have been interviewed and audited in attempts to uncover any records of orders for large quantities of rare metals, jewels, or enchanted items, but these investigations have always led to false leads or obscure proxies.
 Many merchants claim they sold one-off pieces to wealthy patrons, but can never recall who those patrons were, and no names have ever been linked back to the House.

 Attempts to trace large sums of money have likewise failed to produce any evidence.
-Even assassins who have been captured or killed carry no sign of personal wealth—only the weapons and clothing on their bodies.
+Even assassins who have been captured or killed carry no sign of personal wealth; only the weapons and clothing on their bodies.
 These killers seem to live completely off the grid, with no land, property, or financial assets to their name.

 While several members of the House have been captured, attempts to extract meaningful information from them have proven nearly impossible.
-Of the seven recorded captures of House members, four committed suicide before they could be interrogated, and the remaining three gave conflicting or nonsensical accounts before being executed.
-One captured assassin claimed that she did not know her employer, and that her contract had come from a “messenger in shadow”—a being with no face, no voice, and no tangible form.
-Another insisted that the House was a myth, claiming she had never heard of it even while wearing their distinctive weaponry and bearing the missing ring finger.
+Of the seven recorded captures of House members, four committed suicide before they could be interrogated and the remaining three gave conflicting or nonsensical accounts before being executed.

 The House of Daggers itself is said to be located somewhere within the vast desert of the Dry Sea, but its exact location remains unknown.
 No maps, guides, or markers lead to the House, and those who attempt to find it rarely return.